How to Update a CV Without Ruining it

-For example, if when you first made your CV you had just finished university, your academic history section may have come just beneath your career objective statement.
-Similarly, you may have included voluntary experience above work experience on your first application (as your job experience was a bit thin).
-If you’ve accumulated several years of work experience since, charity-related or otherwise, move the education and volunteering sections down a slot to allow hiring managers to see your job history first.
+For example, if you first made your CV when you’d just finished university, your academic history section may have come just beneath your career objective statement.
+Similarly, you may have included voluntary experience above work experience (if your job experience was a bit thin).
+If you’ve accumulated several years of work experience since, reduce the education section to only include the essential information.
+Move this and the volunteering section down a slot to allow hiring managers to see your job history first.

 4. Remove old and irrelevant entries

 Have you earned a certificate in interior design which you proudly mentioned on your previous CV?
-When writing your fundraising coordinator CV now, it’s unnecessary, and it’ll only take up valuable real estate and detract from the rest of your accomplishments.
-Likewise, if you’ve completed a university degree, remove mention of your sixth form or A-level exam scores.
-Remember: if it isn’t relevant to or helpful in getting the job you want, omit it.
+Unless it’s relevant to jobs you’re applying for now, it’s unnecessary.
+It’ll only take up valuable real estate and detract from the rest of your accomplishments.
+Likewise, if you’ve completed a university degree, remove mention of your A-level or college exam scores.
+Remember: if it isn’t relevant or helpful, omit it.

 Updating your contact details often gets overlooked simply for being too obvious.
 But it’d be a shame to lose your dream opportunity simply for failing to update your phone number.